richmondu/FT900/IoT/ft90x_iot_brtcloud/README.md

     4. Register device API will return deviceid, rootca, device certificate and device private key.
     5. Device shall use deviceid as MQTT client id and use the rootca, device certificate and device private key.
     6. The webserver has been tested on Linux Ubuntu 16.04 using GUnicorn and Nginx.
+    7. Web app: browser->nginx->ionic->gunicorn->flask ...
+    8. Mobile apps: app->nginx->gunicorn->flask ...
+    9. HTTPs requests from web and mobile apps goes thru NGINX which forwards requests to either Ionic web app or Gunicorn-Flask REST APIs.
+    10. SSL certificate bought from GoDaddy goes to NGINX.
+    11. SSL certificates are tied up with the website domain and/or subdomain.
+    12. DNS A record must be modified in GoDaddy to match the public IP address of the AWS EC2 instance.